 Do you know what culls are?
 Do you know how valuable they can become?

-In the winter season at Gleanings we package dried soup mix, which is not technically a gleaning process.
+In Gleanings’ winter season we package dried soup mix, which is not technically a gleaning process.
 But as Gordon described summer and peaches, I couldn’t help but visualize winter and the older adults who come to serve during this season.

-He shared that most of the fruit comes into Gleanings from the packing houses, not directly from the fields.
+He shared that most of the fruit comes into Gleanings from packing houses, not directly from fields.

-The fruit is bruised, scarred, blemished, hail damaged, in odd shapes and sizes, overly ripe, or with split pits---but is not spoiled.
+The fruit is bruised, scarred, blemished, hail damaged, in odd shapes and sizes, overly ripe, or with split pits—but not spoiled.

 People outside the farming community frequently use the word ‘seconds’ to describe this fruit, but farmers refer to them as CULLS.

 Something culled is picked out and set aside.
 Culls are not inherently inferior or less nutritious on the inside.
-But packing houses are not able to send them to market because of their size, blemishes, or stage of ripeness and because people shop with their eyes.
+But packing houses won’t send them to market because of their size, blemishes, or stage of ripeness and because people shop with their eyes.

-Gleanings is all about giving fruit a second chance, and summer volunteers can tell you there is quite a production redeeming the peaches, eventually sent out as dried fruit.
+Gleanings is all about giving fruit a second chance, and summer volunteers can attest there is quite a production redeeming the peaches, eventually sent out as dried fruit.

 When a shipment of very mature, overripe peaches arrives, Gleanings makes sure the volunteers and conveyor belts shift into high gear.
 If this fruit sits idle, it will quickly become mushy and unusable for the purposes intended.